gunjandatta/gunjandatta.github.io/pages/topics/graph-api.md

 ### Security

 All requests will be made under the user context.
-The `securityEnabledOnly` flag will be set to `true` for the graph api request.
+The `securityEnabledOnly` flag will be set to `true` for the graph request.

 ## Token